sachin492002/FlickFix/README.md

 npm install
 ```

-###  Running StreamJet
+###  Running FlickFix

-Use the following command to run StreamJet:
+Use the following command to run FlickFix:

 ```sh
 npm run dev